New South Carolina laws that go into effect in July 2018

 Cutting SCE&G's power bills

 S.C. lawmakers reconvened in Columbia during the last week of June to pass a bill lowering SCE&G’s electric rates.
-The new law temporarily would slice $22 from the $27 per month the typical SCE&G customer now pays in higher power bills for the utility’s failed attempt to build two more nuclear reactors at the V.C.
+The new law temporarily would slice $22 from the $27 per month the typical SCE&G customer now pays for the utility’s failed attempt to build two more nuclear reactors at the V.C.
 Summer Nuclear Station in Fairfield County.

 The S.C.
 Public Service Commission voted Tuesday to enact the Legislature’s new rate, but SCE&G has filed a lawsuit seeking to block that rate from going into effect.